This is the secret key to knowing people as they are, what they feel, how they may judge, what they may do:

 If you do not believe my hint that we humans are similar and comparable, read the Essays of Montaigne and chances are that you will see yourself in a mirror.

-I add to this an even bolder claim, well known.
 The human mind has a power of empathy: to mirror, resonate, mimic, identify with, imagine and decipher everything human in a universally shared mental language of common sense.
 What is human made we are born to comprehend; whatever is felt, conceived and made by humans we are endowed to reconstruct and understand .
 Intuitively.

 Do this and you will become a fine psychologist.
 Forget the complicated theories.